soleil00/auth/README.md

 ## Tasks Allocation

-1. **Set up Node Express Application with Sequelize and PostgreSQL**
+1. **Set up Node Express Application with Sequelize and PostgreSQL and Typescript**

    - **Assigned to:**
      - Mugemane Bertin (Lead)